MrVoid24/TROJAN/Readme.md

 1:- There are two python scripts:

-*Evil.py[enter your ip address and port number in evil code]
+*Evil.py  [enter your ip address and port number in evil code]

-*Listner.py
+*Listner.py  [enter the port number only]